Progress report: fiddles for Fall of 2021

 Thanks for looking!

 Need More Fiddles!
+Beginning Six New Five String Fiddles!

-I shipped the last three fiddles I had made and I am left with the “cupboard” looking pretty bare!
+I shipped the last three fiddles I had made, so the “cupboard” is looking pretty bare!

-This had been a busy year in a lot of other ways, and I have spent a lot of time messing around, trying to build a travel case for the Travel Bass I built last summer.
-(Without the case, the bass isn’t going anywhere, so I really need to complete it.)
+Unfortunately, I spent a lot of time messing around, this year, trying to build a travel case for the Travel Bass I built last summer.
+(I really need to complete it.
+The bass isn’t going anywhere without the case.)
 Also, the last two fiddles I had made were literally hanging around the house, and so, I wasn’t feeling pressed to build more of them right away.
+I found it to be a busy year in a lot of other ways, too.

-Sudden Change
+Sudden Changes

-But those two fiddles have suddenly found homes.
-The only two five-string violin-size fiddles I have left are ones I made several years ago: they both play very well, but the ones I am building currently are my best work, and that is what I want to put in players’ hands.
+Two customers came, and rather abruptly, those two most recent fiddles suddenly found homes.
+I only have two five-string violin-size fiddles left, both of which I had made several years ago, and they both play very well.
+However, the ones I am building currently are my best work, and that is what I want to put in players’ hands.

 The Plan

-So…I decided I had better hit the Lutherie trail in a big way: I took six of my molds (five in the photo, below…the sixth shows up later) and glued the blocks in place, to begin a group of six new fiddles.
-I plan to select and prepare materials, and match them together into “kits,” so that I know which top plate goes with which back plate…and neck, and ribs, etc.
+Therefore, I decided I had better “hit the Lutherie trail” in a big way.
+First, I selected six of my molds (five in the photo, below: the sixth shows up later.)
+Then, I glued the blocks in place, to begin a group of six new fiddles.
+Next, I plan to select and prepare materials, and match them together into “kits.”
+In this way, I know which top plate goes with which back plate. neck, and ribs, etc.

-Then, I plan to begin building them in pairs, but I will always have another pair ready to begin, if things slow down at all.
+Afterward, I plan to begin building them in pairs, but I will always have another pair ready to begin, if things slow down at all.

 5-string fiddle molds with blocks and a transparent template.